nyu-oop-sp18/class05/README.md

 does not rely on the fact that the provided argument is of type `T`.
 So we simply need to make this explicit in the type signature of `enqueue`.
-The overriding implementations in the subclasses of `Queue[T]` then cannot rely on this fact either.
+The overriding implementations in the subclasses of `Queue[T]` then can no longer rely on the argument being of type `T` either.
 We achieve this by making `enqueue` itself generic in its parameter type:

 ```scala
 class Queue[+T] ( ... ) {